Informfully/Documentation/docs/source/google.rst

 ------------

 * Google Developer Account
-* Android keystore
+* Android Keystore

 Building the App
 ----------------

 We use Expo's bare workflow to generate native Android project code.
-This allows the application to be further developed using the native tools such as Android Studio.
+This allows the application to be further developed using the native tools, such as Android Studio.
 Follow these steps to build an APK:

     #.
 Make sure that all the changes are committed (e.g., that your working tree is clean).
     #.
-Navigate to the frontend folder in the command line.
+Navigate to the frontend folder on the command line.
     #.
 Type ``npm install`` in the command line.
     #.
 Type ``expo eject`` in the command line.
     #.
 Open the Android project with Android Studio.